preiter93/wireman/wireman/README.md

     echo "alias wireman='CURRENT_DIRECTORY/target/release/wireman'" >> ~/.zshrc
     ```

-## Configuration
+## Setup/Configuration

 1. Set the `WIREMAN_CONFIG_DIR` environment variable to specify the directory where your configuration file will be located:

     ```bash
     export WIREMAN_CONFIG_DIR=~/.config/wireman
     ```

+This step is **optional**.
+By default, wireman will be installed to `~/.config/wireman`.

-2. Create the directory specified in `WIREMAN_CONFIG_DIR`:
+2. Follow the setup steps:

     ```bash
-    mkdir -p ~/.config/wireman
+    wireman init
     ```

-3. Create a `wireman.toml` file in the specified directory.
+3. The previos step creates a `wireman.toml` file in your configuration directory.
 Here's an example configuration:

     ```toml
     includes = [